 Museums are stewards of cultural patrimony, disseminators of knowledge, and agents of civic and social awareness.
 They are community icons, places of respite, economic drivers, and centers of informal education and public engagement.
 In serving these functions, museums must deal within a hyper-competitive entertainment and commercial environment.
 While they serve the greater good, they must function as businesses.
 As nonprofits, they cultivate financial and community support from individuals and donors.
 They also rely on fees, grants, sponsorships, retail operations and other strategies to survive.
 This course is a journey through the business side of the museum world.
 Students will explore the range, fundamentals, and subtleties of the museum world including mission, governance, programming, management, finance, fundraising, public relations, legal and ethical issues, technologies, risk management, audience engagement, leadership, and strategic planning, all in the context of current news stories and events.

 A two-week or 10-day intensive period of on-ground museum study in a location organized by the MA in Museum Studies program.
-The seminar includes practicum opportunities in a variety of museum settings, conversations with local museum professionals, and class sessions that integrate the daily experiences.
-Using the rich diversity of museums in the designated location, this course provides students with the chance to use what they have learned in their prior courses, develop networks with fellow students and museum experts, and explore the latest in museum practice.
+The seminar includes practicum opportunities in various museum settings, conversations with local museum professionals, and class sessions that integrate daily experiences.
+Using the rich diversity of museums in the designated location, this class allows students to use what they have learned in their prior courses, develop networks with fellow students and museum experts, and explore the latest in museum practice.
 Each seminar location has an additional site-specific description.
 Seminars require some pre-site activities and assignments.
-Students work on directed activities during the two-week period, coupled with multiple site visits focused on the academic work being accomplished.
-Daily journal entries and a post-seminar reflection paper require students to synthesize knowledge gained across courses in the Museum Studies program.
-Note: As a prerequisite students must have completed a minimum of six courses in the program to register for this course, one of these courses must be 460.601 or 460.602 (students seeking an exception to the pre-requisite requirements can apply to the Program Director).
-Students are responsible for travel to and from the location, accommodations, and meals, as well as any specified field trip fees.
-Waiver option: Students who are unable to travel to a seminar location due to accommodation needs, financial hardship, or family challenges may apply to the program director for a waiver to the two-week seminar.
-If a waiver is granted, the student must enroll in the Virtual Seminar option (460.752) to fulfill related components of the degree requirement.
-Students may also apply to the Program Director to substitute the Cultural Heritage Management Seminar (465.708) for the Museum Studies Seminar.
+Students work on directed activities during the two-week/ 10-day period, coupled with multiple site visits focused on the academic work being accomplished.
+Daily journal entries and a post-seminar reflection paper require students to synthesize knowledge gained across their courses in the Museum Studies program.
+Note: As a prerequisite, students must have completed at least six courses in the program.
+One of these courses must be 460.601 or 460.602.
+Students are responsible for travel to and from the location, accommodations, meals, and any specified field trip fees.
+Substitution option: Students unable to participate in the onsite seminar must enroll in the Virtual Seminar option (460.752) to fulfill related components of the MA degree requirement.
+Students may also seek permission to substitute the Cultural Heritage Management Seminar (465.708) for the Museum Studies Seminar.
 Students should contact their academic advisor for additional information on this option.